dat3Cph/material/docs/projects/sp-2-api-hub/README.md

 1. Implement the DTOs, Entities, the DAO and Service layer.
 Write the CRUD methods for the entities and what is needed for the endpoints.
 2. Setup the deployment pipeline and make work.
 3. Create a populator to populate the database with some data.
+This makes it easier to manually test the endpoints and also later in  the automated tests.
 4. Begin writing tests for the DAO and Service layer.
 Maybe just setting it up and writing a few tests.

 ## Day 3: Wednesday